 You have a choice in accommodations between a casita (a small cabin) or camping on one of the spots about five minutes away from the casitas.

 For those of you who choose a casita, towels and linens are provided.
 The casitas have flush toilets, showers, and limited electricity.
 There is not cell phone coverage in the area and wifi access is extremely limited; we recommend that you leave your cellphones turned off or at home.
 Casita pricing is based on shared accommodations.
 If you do not have a person you wish to share the casita with, a roommate will be assigned to you.
 There is a small possibility of claiming a single occupancy casita, though we will not know for certain until closer to the retreat.
 Those who wish to be placed on the wait list for a single can indicate that upon registration.

-For those of who wishing to camp, you will need to bring your own tent, gear, linen, and towels.
+For those of who select to camp, you will need to bring your own tent, gear, linen, and towels.
 There are hot showers next to the camp sites and a dry composting toilet.
 This is the best option for those who want a guaranteed room by themselves.

 Meals will be simple, seasonal, vegetarian fare catered by a local chef.
 The retreat menu has not yet been finalized, but, for an example, here is the menu the chef used last year.